lunaria79/Jackalupes-Corner/01 Dream Journal/For Aeli.md

 #### RM Thoughts
 > Imagine you're the RM.
 And the last conversation you had with your partner was telling him he needs to leave a dangerous situation and he ignored you.
 And you ended the communications on a sour note.
 And you're trying to go about your duties, keeping your mind off of worrying about him.
 Cause, you’re the great Royal Mage!
 You can't show sign of distress.
 <br>Now, as your looking down upon the tea gathering in the gardens from the tower.
 You see the SCP come hastily in, with a grim look on his face, and making a beeline for the OS.
 And they have quick conversation, and they both start heading towards your tower.
 So you check comms, and see the "HOLY FUCK SHIT EVERYTHING'S GOING WRONG" message.
 As well as the "connection lost" message.
 How would that make you feel?
-<br> 1.
-Vindictive that you were right all along.
+>> 1. Vindictive that you were right all along.
-<br> 2.
+>>  <br>2.
 Panicking.
 Cause where the fuck is your partner.
-<br> 3.
+>>   <br>3.
 Angry.
 Where the fuck is my partner.
 I'm going to burn down a small unnecessary building.
-<br> 4.
+>>  <br>4.
 Let's go the logic route.
 We're finding this fucker and I'm smacking the shit out of him.
 #### The Letter
 > Hello everyone, you might have noticed that I'm not in the castle.
 Today, as I'm sure you've heard from REDACTED that we've both received the prophecy of the destruction of the kingdom.
 But more importantly, I guess I should explain how I got down here.
 I woke up with the most devastating headache I've ever had.
 Now that I think about it, it was probably a migraine.
 I digress.
 All I knew was that I had to get down to the docks.
 Now I might have scared some of our citizens with the sluggish way I was walking.
 But it's a bit too late now.
 We have more pressing matters at hand.
 Which I'll get to in a minute.
 <br>When I arrived at the docks, as soon as I set foot on wood planks it's made of, my mind was flung forward.
 And an influx of information greeted my third eye.
 The demons are just across the horizon.
 And their army has grown.
 Those killed by them are taking up as thralls.
 There are more hellhounds than ever before.
 This is not a battle that can be won.
 I strongly recommend we evacuate everyone, citizens and soldiers alike.